hhaka/mindphere-app-demo/README.md

 After these changes, the source code is ready to be deployed into Cloud Foundry.

 Please see the MindSphere online [documentation](https://developer.mindsphere.io/howto/howto-cf-running-app.html) how to deploy a Cloud Foundry-hosted application.

+## Docs

+**Docs** folder contains basic instructions (in Finnish) how to use Siemens MindSphere.
+There are also two sample applications in the folder.

 ## Additional Information.